 - Option 3 – Unload processes with a shell script

-The first thing you can try is creating a blank
+If you’re looking for a free alternative, you can try creating a blank

 .nosync file and dropping it in the folder(s) that you need to stop syncing to iCloud.
 If you have one or two folders, this might be a quick solution for you.

 This will technically be a hidden file, so you might need to press Command+Shift+Dot to show hidden files on your Mac.